oondeo/docker-odoo/README.md

 A simple `Dockerfile` like this can help:

-    FROM oondeo/odoo-deps:onbuild
+    FROM oondeo/odoo:8.0
+    ADD extra-addons /mnt/

-You should have a build.sh file that contains install steps see examples in this repo
+You should obviously have an `extra-addons` folder in the directory tree.
+Then, run:

+    cd /path/to/my/subrepository
+    docker build --tag my-odoo .

 ## Mounting Odoo itself

 Maybe you are a core Odoo developer, or want to make your own fork to fix something, or want to use a variant such as [OCB][].
 How to do it?

+Well, the most important thing you need to know is that Odoo is installed in `/usr/lib/python2.7/site-packages/openerp/`.

 You should have a folder tree similar to this one:

     app/
-       /data/
-            /addons/
-                    /one_module/
-                    /...
-            /src/
+       /extra-addons/
                     /one-repo/
                              /one_module/
                                         /__openerp__.py